pmndrs/xr/docs/handles/screen-handle-components.md

 ## Map Handles
 *alias for `MapControls`*

-Map handles have the same properties and functionality as the orbit handles but move the camera's transform origin only in the X and Y planes, which is perfect for building applications with a flat map.
+Map handles have the same properties and functionality as the orbit handles but move the camera's transform origin only in the X and Z plane, which is perfect for building applications with a flat map.